khoinguyenminh/ACL_Code201/README.md

 # Introduction

 ## About myself
 Calling me, Khoi.
 I'm living at *Ha Noi Capital*.
 And I'm working as **marketing** agency.
 I want to become the full-stack developer.
-Because you would like to make a webiste, mobile application, chatbot,....
+Because I would like to make a webiste, mobile application, chatbot,....

 The coding is so amazing!